 Our Club strives to best serve all local U-M alumni by forging strong partnerships with other U-M organizations.

 We partner with other local clubs serving alumni of particular schools, such as the Ross Club, the new Club for the School of Natural Resources and the Environment, and the LS&A Young Alumni Council.

 We also team with the U-M Development Office for promotion of, and participation in, local events, where appropriate.

 We also team with U-M faculty who visit our region from time to time, for a variety of reasons.

 Most importantly, our Club maintains a strong partnering relationship with the national Alumni Association.
 In addition to regular operational communications with our regional engagement coordinator, we have conferred with AAUM leadership on multiple occasions, to discuss more strategic issues pertinent to the future of the organization.

-Our Club President and VP traveled to Ann Arbor in June of 2017 for a Club Leader’s Workshop held on campus, organized and hosted by the national Association.
+Our Club President traveled to Ann Arbor in June of 2018 for a Club Leader’s Workshop held on campus, organized and hosted by the national Association.

 Thanks to our club liaison, Mike McBride, as well as the other members of the regional engagement team in Ann Arbor!